paulchen2713/Lab_Notes/Lab_notes.md

 ### **Radar Performances**
-- The performance measurements of automotive radar (in general, can be evaluated in terms of)
+- The performance of automotive radar (in general, can be evaluated in terms of )
   - maximum **range**
   - maximum **Doppler velocity**
   - **FoV**, Field of View